t2tre/sensu-omnibus/README.md

 ### AIX 6.x/7.x (powerpc)

+**NOTE: Ensure the date is correctly set before following any of the AIX guides.**

 #### Requesting an AIX instance

 **NOTE: Caleb's IBM id is the only account that currently can spin up instances**